confusius.decomposition¶

 inverse_transform ¶

-Reconstruct data from PCA component signals.
+Reconstruct data from component signals.

 Parameters: